MMACS11DC1-2025/class-exercises-romainelettuce731/4.4/PROJECT.md

 1. **Recursive Functions**: At least one function that calls itself recursively
 2. **Turtle Graphics**: Visual drawing using the turtle module
 3. **Dictionary**: Store fractal settings in dictionaries (like the tree seasons in the drawTree example)
-4. **Return Values**: Demonstrate understanding of the 'return' statement
+4. **Return Values**: Demonstrate understanding of the 'return' statement and recursion by being able to report the total number of recursive calls made
 5. **User Interaction**: Include at least one user input to dynamically generate your graphics
 6. **Documentation**: Complete this README with testing and process explanation
 7. **Peer Review**: Peer feedback to improve quality of work